 Visit the Century City Natural Goods Market

-For a free family-friendly outing in the Northern Suburbs, gather the kids and canines and head over to the Century City Natural Goods Market on the last Sunday of each summer month (October to April).
+For a free family-friendly outing in the Northern Suburbs, gather the kids and head over to the Century City Natural Goods Market on the last Sunday of each summer month (October to April).
 Set on the grassy expanse next to the large wetland and bird sanctuary of Intaka Island, this outdoor market is ideally located for a lazy weekend day spent soaking up the sun.
-No-charge entertainment, like jumping castles, train rides and magic tricks, is on offer; though, the expansive green usually provides the little ones with room to engage in more than enough activity.
-For adults, a variety of artisan stalls are available for your browsing pleasure, and live local music acts provide the backbeat to the leisurely day.
+No-charge entertainment, like jumping castles, train rides and magic tricks, is on offer; though the expansive green usually provides the little ones with room to engage in more than enough activity.
+For adults, a variety of artisan stalls are available for your browsing pleasure and live local music acts provide the backbeat to a leisurely day.

 Park Lane | Central Park | Century City | +27 (0)21 531 2173

-373-375 Albert Road | Woodstock | Cape Town
+The Old Biscuit Mill | 373-375 Albert Road | Woodstock | Cape Town

-165 Longmarket Street | City Bowl | Cape Town
+165 Longmarket Street | City Bowl | Cape Town | +27 21 422 4920

-Visit the City Bowl Market
+Hang out at the City Bowl Market

 City Bowl Market | Hope Street | Gardens | Cape Town

-Visit the Bay Harbour Market
+Keep it real at the Bay Harbour Market

-Described as “a real place for real people” the Bay Harbour Market, also informally called the Hout Bay Market, is the epitome of Cape Town’s relaxed atmosphere.
+Described as “a real place for real people”, the Bay Harbour Market (also informally called the Hout Bay Market) is the epitome of Cape Town’s relaxed atmosphere.
 Trading times are Friday 5pm to 9pm; and Saturday and Sunday 9:30am to 4pm.
 Keep it real, keep it free and head down to this original and interesting gathering to see what beautiful things people are creating.
 You might catch a clown entertaining the kids or a musician singing his heart out.